bodymindarts/risq/README.md

 ## Limitations

-As this is a proof of concept there are a number of imitations.
+As this is a proof of concept there are a number of limitations.
 - No data is persisted so bootstrap is required for each run.
 - Only 1 connection to a seed node is currently established.
 If that connection goes away then the daemon will not receive new data.
 - Currently only 1 read-only endpoint is provided (offers).